spp1991/ruby_challenges/README.md

  ### Javascript Challenges ###

- 1)Ordinal Challenge :  The ordinal of a number is the number that defines an element's position in a series, such as "first", "second," or "third."
+ 1) Ordinal Challenge :  The ordinal of a number is the number that defines an element's position in a series, such as "first", "second," or "third."
 Our program will convert numbers like 1, 2, 3 into ordinals like 1st, 2nd, 3rd, etc.Your program will accept user input and display information back to the user.